franky212/native-whats-going-on/README.md

 <p>Once Homebrew is installed on your sytem you will want to run these commands to install Node, and a package called Watchman.</p>
 <br/>
 <code>
-brew install node // NOT needed if you have Node 8.3, or newer already. brew install watchman
+brew install node // NOT needed if you have Node 8.3, or newer already.<br/>
+brew install watchman
 </code>
 <br/>